splunk/public-o11y-docs/gdi/opentelemetry/components/attributes-processor.rst

 The regular expression engine used by the filter processor is ``re2``.

-.. note:: To redact or transform attributes of spans, logs, or metrics without dropping them, use the attributes processor.
-See :ref:`attributes-processor`.
+.. note:: To include or exclude whole spans, logs, or metrics without, use the filter processor.
+See :ref:`filter-processor`.

 Get started
 ======================